TurtleEngr/gitproj/README.md

 Have you ever had a developer commit their whole home directory into your project's git repository (on purpose or accidentally)?
 I have seen this.
-That includes their .ssh/ dir with their ssh key.
+That includes their .ssh/ dir with their ssh keys.
 They better have passwords on their private keys!
 Someone making this mistake will likely have password-less keys.
 Yikes, what a security mess--all their keys, and shared keys, will need to be changed.